 Jennifer Johnston, EdM, MA, met Francisco Ricardo at Harvard University where she was studying oral language, poetry, and literature.
 After she finished her degree at Harvard, Jennifer began working in Washington, DC and Baltimore where she taught literature at American University and research writing at Johns Hopkins University.
 She has worked at various community colleges over the years in developmental education to help students articulate their stories in essays, multimedia presentations, and life experience portfolios.
 She is currently involved in the documentary film community in Portland, Oregon, and is an active member of Women in Film, Portland Chapter.
 Jennifer studies make-up artistry for film and TV with make-up artist Celena Rubin and is updating her screenwriting skills with Cynthia Whitcomb.
 In Jennifer's work at Conceptualist, she uses her background in education and networking to bring Conceptualist film projects to festivals and theaters throughout the Northwest.

-Adrienne Chamberlin is a librarian, researcher, and freelance writer with degrees from the University of Maine-Orono and Simmons College.
+Adrienne Chamberlin, Producer, In Memoriam, was a librarian, researcher, and freelance writer with degrees from the University of Maine-Orono and Simmons College.
 She met Francisco while working at the Museum of Fine Arts, Boston, and after some discussions about his work and vision for creating an entirely new kind of documentary, she became a part-time researcher.
 As time went on, the research and responsibilities grew, and Adrienne left the museum to join the company full-time.